hasiburrahman875/RSNA_MGMT_Classification/README.md

 ### Dataset Link
 https://www.kaggle.com/c/rsna-miccai-brain-tumor-radiogenomic-classification/

+### Environment for Densenet and Data Preprocessing
+Please install the required packages using _pip install -r requirement.txt_ in the corresponding conda environment.

 ### DICOM to NIFTII
 To convert the DICOM format to NIFTII format, please use `dicomtoniftii.ipynb` under the `preprocessing` folder.